OlivierGaland/CashFactory/README.md

 License :

-This product is free for use and may be copied and distributed freely in its original form.
+- This product is free for use and may be copied and distributed freely in its original form.
-Personal modifications are allowed for your personal use, but modified copy are not allowed for distribution.
+- Personal modifications are allowed for your personal use, but modified copy are not allowed for distribution.

+Compatibility :

+- Currently tested and running on a NUC computer with Ubuntu 20.04 server / docker 20.10.12 / docker-compose 1.25.0 ; hardware is N3150 celeron processor (4% load average), 8Gb memory (450 Mb used) and 120Gb disk (10 Gb used)
+- Should be working on any x86/amd64 computer running Linux+docker with a very basic setup (low end CPU / 1Gb memory / 20Gb disk / 10Mb ethernet adapter)
+- Other architecture not yet confirmed to be working (Windows / Mac / Raspberry)

 TODO list :

 - Add new applications when they appear (should be dockerizable to be elligible)
-- Do a compatibility list (currently very likely to run on any x86/amd64 computer with 20 Gb disk space, 512Mb to 1Gb memory and a low-end processor, 100/1000 network adapter prefered)
+- Do a compatibility list on user feedback / solve compatibility issue if possible
 - Beta version : solve coming bugs

 Contact :

-- bugs/request : this github page
+- bugs/requests : this github page (section : Issue)
 - email : galand.olivier.david@gmail.com